rahulb5/summer-project/README.md

 ```

 ```
-if any error occurs, check if variables are being created or not
+if any error occurs, check if variables are being created or not or empty the migrations
 ```